This Site Philosophy Shop

 Spreading and arranging beds or couches of flowers, or flowers upon the ground

-Colouring the teeth, garments, hair, nails and bodies, i.e. staining, dyeing, colouring and painting the same
+Coloring the teeth, garments, hair, nails and bodies, i.e. staining, dyeing, Coloring and painting the same

 Fixing stained glass into a floor